Operation: Mindcrime (band)

-Operation: Mindcrime (also known as Geoff Tate's Operation: Mindcrime) was a progressive metal band that was fronted by the former lead singer of Queensrÿche, Geoff Tate.
+Operation: Mindcrime (also known as Geoff Tate's Operation: Mindcrime) was a progressive metal band that is fronted by the former lead singer of Queensrÿche, Geoff Tate.
 It is named after Queensrÿche's 1988 album of the same name.
 Various musicians have contributed to the band, both live and in studio and it features members such as John Moyer (also known for being in Disturbed) and Simon Wright (also known for his work with AC/DC and Ronnie James Dio).
 The group signed a worldwide deal in December 2014 with Frontiers Music Srl for its coming releases.
 Their debut album, The Key, which is part one of a trilogy, was released in 2015.
 The second, Resurrection, was released in 2016, and the third and final album of the trilogy, The New Reality, was released in 2017.

 History

 Tate was fired from Queensrÿche in 2012, as his relationship with the rest of the band had deteriorated.
 The acrimonious split caused a considerable amount of discord among fans and major lawsuits began.
 Tate filed suit for wrongful termination while the band counter-sued citing what it alleged as violent behavior by Tate.
 With an ongoing court case over the rights to use the name 'Queensrÿche' going on, Tate announced his own line-up under the name, leading to two bands using the name while actively touring at the same time.
 Tate's group released the album Frequency Unknown, produced and mixed by Jason Slater, on April 23, 2013, in the U.S. Although selling well, the release picked up mixed reviews from music critics and somewhat of a fan backlash.

 Following a settlement, Tate was granted the exclusive performance rights to the band's concept albums Operation: Mindcrime (1988), and Operation: Mindcrime II (2006).
 Those two releases garnered both critical praise and widespread commercial success for the group, with Tate then serving as its frontman.
 In return, musicians Michael Wilton, Scott Rockenfield, Todd La Torre, and Eddie Jackson retained all rights to the 'Queensrÿche' brand.

 Tate was allowed, according to the settlement, to perform with his own line-up under the name 'Queensrÿche' until his tour concluded on August 31, 2014, after which his group announced to adopt the official name 'Operation: Mindcrime'.
 The La Torre-fronted Queensrÿche has retained the right to perform material coming from and related to the two Operation: Mindcrime albums live.
 This legal set-up is somewhat similar to that of Pink Floyd and their former bandmate Roger Waters, in which both artists have performed songs from The Wall live.